 Well, obviously, all the dental distress I’ve been under!
-But I hope you noticed all the Quizzes where Kelly had issues with her teeth and solved them with homeopathy!
+But I hope you noticed all the Quizzes where Kelly had issues with her teeth and solved them with homeopathy too!
 For example, here’s a great case where Kelly found a remedy for a decaying and painful tooth:

 I mean, who would think of trading a dentist’s advice for Rhus tox?

 Well, I guess when all they can do is give antibiotics, upsetting your whole system, causing stomach pains, diarrhea, yeast infections and so on….
-I think I showed in one of my quizzes–or “Tidbits”, more likely–that when I researched dental abscesses on youtube, I found a dentist giving his patient a shot of novocaine and the patient screaming at the top of his lungs!
-And I said, “That’s it, I’m out!”
+I think I showed in one of my quizzes—or “Tidbits”, more likely—that when I researched dental abscesses on youtube, I found a dentist giving his abscess patient a shot of novocaine which caused him to scream bloody murder!
+And I said, “That’s it, I’m outta here!”

 Did you hear of anybody else using homeopathy in dentistry?

 All my quizzes where Kelly is the one bringing me her dental cases.
 Didn’t you see any of those?

 I have to tell you, after reading all (?)

 your articles about your different teeth experiences, I, myself, cancelled my children’s next dentist appointments.

 …in order to wait for symptoms and try some remedies on them!
 Was I being cruel?